atl285/Hackintosh-power-button-solution/README.md

 ### step 2. connecting electric circuit.

-  Connecting devices using electric circuit diagram above. if the voltage value in step 1 is higher than 5v, you should modify circuit, step down analog input voltage.
+  Connecting devices using electric circuit diagram above.
+If the voltage value in step 1 is higher than 5v, you should modify circuit, step down analog input voltage.
 I think it's easy to most of people.
 Be careful skin burns to keep safety.
+(I've changed the circuit, because the [original](./images/circuit.jpg) doesn't worked for me.
+I had to interupt the power wire through the power button instead of the ground wire.)

 ### step 3. test your modifiers virtual codes in hackintosh.